If you are a dog owner, you will have experienced being on the receiving end of your dog’s bad breath at some point in time.

 Like us, you can easily tell whether your dog has fresh or bad breath when he comes closer and wants to kiss you.

-A fresh and healthy breath does not smell foul, putrid, or stinky.
-A healthy dog with no internal diseases and infection will smell good and you won’t be off-put.
+A healthy dog with no internal diseases and infection will smell good and you won’t be off-put – you might even invite this dog onto your bed!

 In this article, we will look at the connection between smelly breath and diseases, common causes of bad breath, their interaction with diet, available treatments, and preventive options.